3. Land Care, Cultural Fire

 Land Care and Tree Care

-Land and tree care are intimately related, and are integrated with both cultural burning and fire-mimicry practices.
+Land and tree care which are intimately related, are integrated with both cultural burning and fire-mimicry practices.

-Adept masters of land care dedicate their lives to understanding the needs of environments and their inhabitants, including humans.
-Those seriously interested in learning about land care embark on lifelong apprenticeships of always learning from country and other experienced humans.
+Adepts of land care dedicate their lives to understanding the needs of environments and their inhabitants, including humans.
+Those seriously interested in land care embark on lifelong apprenticeships of always learning more from country and from other experienced humans.

 Soil Care

-Many modern practices of plowing, chemical fertilizers, industrial agriculture, exposing soils to sun, wind, and air, and general exploitation and neglect of soils, are fast bringing the world’s reservoirs of nutritious topsoil to exhaustion.
+Many modern practices of plowing, chemical fertilizers, industrial agriculture, exposure of soils to sun, wind, and air, and the general exploitation and neglect of garden soils, are fast bringing the world’s nutritious topsoils to a state of exhaustion.

 Mulching, mineralization, and light seasonal burning of woodlands and grasslands helps to revive and keep topsoils rich and healthy.